-cannabis%20-%20engrais.pngSea of cannabis green
+Sea of cannabis green

 Sea of Green (SOG) relates to growing a high number of cannabis plants which are intentionally matured at an early stage in order to achieve fast bud production.
 Rather than growing a small volume of plants for the full term, a similar space would be used to grow a sizeable harvest of smaller plants intended to reach the maturity stage in a shorter time frame.
 A benefit of this is that the timeframe between harvests is a lot less.
 And this could help when you consider covering the cost of expenses like the electricity bill.
 A continuous harvest is achieved if you are able to have one crop maturing while another is just starting.
 A process of this type can be maintained year-round.
 A set-up with the four plants for every square ft is an ideal start for the seeds.
 A single plant for every sq ft is ideal to provide the desired space to grow, but might limit the quality of the bottom branching.
 This isn't really a concern with an indoor growth set-up since many of the lower branches are likely to experience shading and aren't able to develop unless extra space and light is provided.
 Many of the growers soon noticed that the indoor plants that reach a sufficient height aren't able to produce a desirable amount of branches at the bottom to really make the extra growth time-frame worth while.
 But this principle is likely to vary if the intention is to move the plants to an outside location in the summer where a shading / light issue isn't likely to be a concern.